syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-## Customizing copy paste behavior
+## Customize copy paste behavior

-The treegrid process the clipboard operations in [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.
-You can customize the default copy paste behaviors by overriding TreeGridCutCopyPaste class and set it to `SfTreeGrid.TreeGridCopyPaste`.
+The tree grid processes the clipboard operations in the [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.
+You can customize the default copy paste behaviors by overriding the TreeGridCutCopyPaste class and set it to `SfTreeGrid.TreeGridCopyPaste`.

 {% tabs %}
 {% highlight c# %}